Following the meme…

 Both mama and kid are doing fine, circa usual newborn issues :)

-To cope up with all advices/tips that everyone is giving you about rising kids, we found a great book: Kiss Me!: How to Raise Your Child with Love.
+To cope up with all advices/tips that everyone is giving you about rising kids, we found a great book ((advised by my sister)): Kiss Me!: How to Raise Your Child with Love.
 Which is the English version of this other one (in Spanish and also longer): Comer, amar, mamar.

 It’s amazing!! :)